-Fiduciary net position decreased 4.1% in 2018.
-This decrease is due in large part to a net investment loss reflecting negative returns in the financial markets.
-The Pooled Account declined 1.1% while the assets within the NC Stable Value Fund decreased by 11.7%.
-The majority of the decline in Stable Value assets is due to an allocation move out of stable value into other asset classes as part of the GoalMaker 2.0 model changes.
+Fiduciary net position increased 17.4% in 2019.
+This increase is due in large part to a net investment gain reflecting strong returns in the financial markets.
+The Pooled Account increased by 23.4% while the assets within the NC Stable Value Fund increased by 1.8%.
+The majority of the increase in Stable Value assets is due to an increase in investment earnings.

-All of the major indices finished 2018 down or flat.
-The S&P 500 Index finished the year down 4.38%.
-International Equity markets were also down with the MSCI ACWI ex-US Index down 13.80% for the year.
-The Fixed Income market was flat for the year with the Bloomberg Barclays Aggregate Index returning 0.01%.
-Both Investment Grade (-2.11%) and High Yield Bonds (-2.08%) were negative for the year.
-Both fixed income sectors underperformed U.S. Treasuries, which were up 0.86%.
-Commodities also declined during the year, with the Bloomberg Commodity Index returning negative 11.25%.
+Calendar year 2019 ended with the major indices finishing the year with strong performance.
+The S&P 500 Index finished the year up 31.5%.
+International Equity markets also exhibited strong performance with the MSCI ACWI ex-US Index up 21.5% for the year.
+The Fixed Income market was up for the year with the Bloomberg Barclays Aggregate Index returning 8.7%.
+High Yield Bonds (+14.3%) exhibited strong performance and outperformed U.S. Treasuries (+6.9%).
+Commodities were also up during the year with the Bloomberg Commodity Index returning positive 5.4%.